SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 Chart Audit & Documentation Review

-Monthly · ACGME guideline concordance
+Monthly · Medical Education Standard guideline concordance

 AI-assisted chart audit reviews documentation quality, guideline adherence, and clinical reasoning.
 Personalized feedback identifies improvement opportunities.